Reymarie260/DownUnderCTF_2023/Misc/blinkybill.md

 ## Solution

-It isn't to hard to solve, just downloaded the .wav file, slowed down the audio's speed and wrote the code in a morse decoder.
-After getting the message, I wrapped it in the competition's flag format: DUCTF{}
+It wasn't to hard to solve, I downloaded the audio provided by the challenge 'blinkybill.wav' file.
+Proceeded to open it in the VLC Media Player and hear its content, where in the background could be heard a Morse Code message, so I slowed down the playback's speed to write it up.

-**Message**: **-... .-. .. -. --. -... .- -.-. -.- - .... . - .-. . . ...**
+We get the message **-... .-. .. -. --. -... .- -.-. -.- - .... . - .-. . . ...**, which when decoded we obtain 'BRINGBACKTHETREES'.

 ## Flag